 The Company's Board of Directors has designated 50,000 shares of the 5,000,000 shares of authorized preferred stock as the Series N Preferred Stock.
 Each share of Series N Preferred Stock has a stated value of \$1,000.
-On August 31, 2020, the Company and its debenture holders exchanged, under the terms of the August 2020 Exchange and Redemption Agreements, certain outstanding debentures and all of the outstanding shares of the Company's Series I-1 Convertible Preferred and Series I-2 Convertible Preferred Stock for 30,435,52 shares of the Company's Series N Preferred Stock.
-During the year ended December 31, 2020, as a result of the August 2020 Exchange and Redemption Agreements, the Company recorded: (i) a \$2.0 million gain on the extinguishment of debt, which included a \$0.3 million fair value adjustment to the debenture principal, partially offset by the reduction in interest expense of \$2.3 million; and (ii) deemed dividends of \$3.7 million as a result of the exchange of the debentures and Series I-1 Convertible Preferred Stock and Series I-2 Convertible Preferred Stock for shares of the Series N Preferred Stock.
+On August 31, 2020, the Company and its debenture holders exchanged, under the terms of Exchange, Redemption and Forbearance Agreements, certain outstanding debentures and all of the then outstanding shares of the Company's Series I-1 Convertible Preferred Stock for 30,435.52 shares of the Company's Series N Preferred Stock.

-The terms of the Series N Preferred Stock include: (i) each share of the Series N Preferred Stock is convertible into shares of the Company's common stock, at any time and from time to time, at the option of the holder, into that number of shares of common stock determined by dividing the stated value of such share of Series N Preferred Stock, plus any accrued declared and unpaid dividends, by the conversion price; (ii) the conversion price is equal to 90% of the lowest VWAP during the 10 trading days immediately prior to the conversion date; (iii) dividends at the rate per annum of 10% of the stated value per share shall accrue on each outstanding share of Series N Preferred Stock from and after the date of the original issuance of such share of Series N Preferred Stock (the "Preferred Accruing Dividends").
-The Preferred Accruing Dividends shall be cumulative and non-compounding; provided, however, that such Preferred Accruing Dividends shall be payable only when, as, and if declared by the Board of Directors.
-No cash dividends shall be paid on the common stock unless the Preferred Accruing Dividends are paid; and (iv) except as provided below or by law, the Series N Preferred Stock shall have no voting rights.
-However, as long as any shares of Series N Preferred Stock are outstanding, the Company shall not, without the affirmative vote of the holders of a majority of the then outstanding shares of the Series N Preferred Stock, (a) alter or change adversely the powers, preferences or rights given to the Series N Preferred Stock or alter or amend the Certificate of Designation, (b) amend its certificate of incorporation or other charter documents in any manner that adversely affects any rights of the holders, (c) increase the number of authorized shares of the Series N Preferred Stock, or (d) enter into any agreement with respect to any of the foregoing.
+The terms of the Series N Preferred Stock include: (i) each share of the Series N Preferred Stock is convertible into shares of the Company's common stock, at any time and from time to time, at the option of the holder, into that number of shares of common stock determined by dividing the stated value of such share of Series N Preferred Stock, plus any accrued declared and unpaid dividends, by the conversion price; (ii) the conversion price is equal to 90% of the lowest VWAP during the 10 trading days immediately prior to the conversion date; (iii) dividends at the rate per annum of 10% of the stated value per share shall accrue on each outstanding share of Series N Preferred Stock from and after the date of the original issuance of such share of Series N Preferred Stock (the "Series N Preferred Accruing Dividends").
+The Series N Preferred Accruing Dividends shall accrue from day to day, whether or not declared, and shall be cumulative and non-compounding; provided, however, that such Series N Preferred Accruing Dividends shall be payable only when, as, and if declared by the Board of Directors.
+No cash dividends shall be paid on the common stock unless the Series N Preferred Accruing Dividends are paid; and (iv) except as provided below or by law, the Series N Preferred Stock shall have no voting rights.
+However, as long as any shares of Series N Preferred Stock, (a) alter or change adversely the powers, preferred Stock, (a) alter or change adversely the powers, preferred Stock, (a) affect or change adversely the powers, preferred stock is or the Series N Preferred Stock or alter or amend the Certificate of Designation, (b) amend its certificate of incorporation or other charter documents in any manner that adversely affects any rights of the holders, (c) increase the number of authorized shares of the Series N Preferred Stock, or (d) enter into any agreement with respect to any of the foregoing.

-During the year ended December 31, 2021, the holders converted 18,350.1 shares of their Series N Preferred Stock, with a stated value of \$18.4 million, into 4.2 million shares of the Company's common stock.
-During the year ended December 31, 2020, the holders converted 1,001 shares of their Series N Preferred Stock, with a stated value of \$1.0 million, into three shares of the Company's common stock.
+During the years ended December 31, 2022 and 2021, the holders converted 3,035.57 shares and 23,498.5 shares, respectively, of their Series N Preferred Stock with a stated value of \$3.0 million and \$23.5 million, respectively, into 16.0 billion and 4.2 million shares, respectively, of the Company's common stock.
+As of December 31, 2022, the holders had converted a total of 27,535,21 shares of their Series N Preferred Stock, with a stated value of \$27.5 million, into 29.1 billion shares of the Company's common stock.
+On December 31, 2022, 2,900.31 shares of Series N Preferred Stock remained outstanding and were convertible into 32.2 billion shares of the Company's common stock.